RuslanKhis/ga4-bigquery-chat/README.md

 *   **The SQL Skills Gap:** The people who need the data most—marketers, product managers, and business leaders—typically do not possess the specialized SQL skills required to query the deeply nested and complex GA4 BigQuery schema.
 *   **Organizational Bottlenecks:** This skills gap creates a critical bottleneck.
 Business users are forced to rely on a small number of data specialists to answer their questions, leading to long wait times and slowing down the decision-making process.

+## Solution

+This repository provides a self-deploying, conversational analytics application that directly bridges the gap between non-technical users and the power of their GA4 BigQuery data.
+It deploys a secure Streamlit web application into your Google Cloud project, creating an intuitive chat interface for data exploration.

+The solution works by leveraging Google's Gemini model with **Function Calling** to act as an intelligent routing layer.
+Instead of asking the LLM to generate SQL from scratch (which can be unreliable), it performs a more constrained and reliable task:

+1.  **Natural Language Understanding:** A business user asks a question in plain English, such as *"How many active users did we have last week?"* or *"What were our top 5 traffic sources yesterday?"*
+2.  **Template Matching & Parameter Extraction:** Gemini analyzes the user's intent and matches it to the most appropriate query from a library of expert-vetted, pre-built SQL templates (`query_template_library.py`).
+It simultaneously extracts key parameters like dates, countries, or campaign names from the question.
+3.  **Secure Query Execution:** The application populates the chosen SQL template with the extracted parameters and securely executes the query against your BigQuery GA4 export data.
+4.  **Data Summarization:** The raw query results are returned to Gemini, which then synthesizes the data into a concise, easy-to-understand summary for the user.

+This approach empowers business users to self-serve their analytics needs with confidence, getting precise answers from BigQuery without writing a single line of SQL.
+It eliminates the data team bottleneck and provides a reliable, scalable, and customizable framework for GA4 data analysis.